cryptocoinjs/eckey/README.md

 ----

 This module provides a convenient way to compute relevant crypto currency operations that adhere to elliptical curve cryptography.
-To really understand how private keys, address, and elliptical curve cryptography work with JavaScript, read this: http://procbits.com/2013/08/27/generating-a-bitcoin-address-with-javascript
+To really understand how private keys, public keys, addresses, and how elliptical curve cryptography works with JavaScript, read this: http://procbits.com/2013/08/27/generating-a-bitcoin-address-with-javascript

 Installation